ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 To download the events specified by the session parameters, run the following command:

 ```
-$ bx cf at events download -o events.log 21b19aeb-3d32-4c60-b912-517609c62db2
+$ bx at events download -o events.log 21b19aeb-3d32-4c60-b912-517609c62db2
  6.70 KiB / 3.06 KiB [================================================================================================================================================================] 219.03% 8.60 MiB/s 0s
 Download Successful
 ```

 * The `-o` parameter specifies an output file.
 * The session ID is specified last.
-You get the value of the session ID from the output of the `cf at session create` command.
+You get the value of the session ID from the output of the `bx at session create` command.
 * The progress indicator moves from 0 to 100% as the events download.

 The format of the downloaded data is compressed JSON.

-To learn more about the `cf at download` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/cli/at_cli.html#download).
+To learn more about the `bx at download` command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#download).

-Use `bx cf at help download` to get help from the command line.
+Use `bx at help download` to get help from the command line.

 ## Step 5: Delete the session
 {: #step5}